BWNBSTY/sign-in-amazon/README.md

-# Sign in for amazon cline website
+# Sign in for amazon clone website